lehrerhans/Remote-Stick-with-ESP32/README.md

 The buttons are read in with Interrupt-Routines.
 The ESP32 has 32 Interrupt Routines possible.
-The buttons cann be pressed short, long (1sec) or very long (4sec) The pressing times are customize.
+The buttons cann be pressed short, long (1sec) or very long (4sec) The pressing times are customizable.

 <img src="Hardware.JPG" width="600px" />